Chaos and magic in the dissipative quantum kicked top: Finite-size dynamics along quantum trajectories

-In Fig.~\ref{fig:sre-diff-N}, we plot $\delta \mathcal{M}_N$ versus the system size $N$, for the same choices of $K$, $\gamma$, and $h$ of Fig.~\ref{fig:sre-N}.
+In Fig.~\ref{fig:sre-diff-N}, we plot $\delta \mathcal{M}_N$ versus the system size $N$, for \rep{the same}{some} choices of $K$, $\gamma$, and $h$\del{ of Fig.~\ref{fig:sre-N}}.
 We see that, for the parameters that correspond to a regular mean-field dynamics, $\delta \mathcal{M}_N$ strongly depends on $N$, whereas this dependence becomes much weaker when the dynamics is chaotic.
-We fit these curves with power-law functions $\delta \mathcal{M}_N \sim N^\beta$ (in this double-logarithmic scale, they appear as straight lines) and the values of $\beta$ resulting from the fit are reported in Tab.~\ref{tab:sre-scaling}.
+We fit these curves with power-law functions $\delta \mathcal{M}_N \sim N^\beta$ (in this double-logarithmic scale, they appear as straight lines) and the values of $\beta$ resulting from the fit are reported in Tab.~\ref{tab:sre-scaling}, together with the scaling exponents $\alpha$ of the fitting law $\overline{\langle \mathcal{M}_2 \rangle} \sim N^\alpha$.

 In addition to this, Fig.~\ref{fig:beta} reports the behavior of $\beta$ versus $K$, for various and fixed values of $\gamma$, $h$.
 Let us first focus on the classically chaotic regions ($\lambda>0$, red background).
-We see that, for the unitary case [panels (a) and (b)], $\beta$ vanishes, implying a logarithmic scaling of $\mathcal{M}_2$ with $N$\footnote{In the chaotic regime of the unitary case $\gamma = 0$, the exponent $\beta$ evaluated numerically only appears (slightly) negative due to noise in the curves shown in Fig.~\ref{fig:sre-diff-N}.}.
-Since the dimension of the available Hilbert space is $D = N + 1$, we have also $\mathcal{M}_2 \sim \ln D$, thus confirming the prediction of Ref.~\cite{Leone2021quantumchaosis}.
-In that reference, the focus is on non-symmetric quantum systems made up of $N$ two-level systems, so $D = 2^N$ and thus $\mathcal{M}_2\sim \ln D$ implies an extensive scaling of $\mathcal{M}_2$ with $N$.
+We see that, for the unitary case [panels (a) and (b)], $\beta$ vanishes, meaning a logarithmic scaling of $\mathcal{M}_2$ with $N$\footnote{In the chaotic regime of the unitary case $\gamma = 0$, the exponent $\beta$ evaluated numerically only appears (slightly) negative due to noise in the curves shown in Fig.~\ref{fig:sre-diff-N}.}.
+Since the dimension of the available Hilbert space is $D = N + 1$, this implies $\mathcal{M}_2 \sim \ln D$.
+This finding confirms the prediction of Ref.~\cite{Leone2021quantumchaosis}.
+In that reference, a scaling $\mathcal{M}_2 \sim \ln D$ is shown to emerge for chaotic quantum systems under unitary dynamics, but the focus is on non-symmetric systems made up of $N$ two-level systems, so $D = 2^N$, thus implying an extensive scaling of $\mathcal{M}_2$ with $N$.
+In contrast, in our case the dimension of the available Hilbert space is $D = N + 1$, thus we have $\mathcal{M}_2 \sim \ln N$.
+This observation may make stabilizer-based simulations of such states more feasible, likely due to the unique properties of chaotic states in reduced-dimensional spaces.

+At this stage, it is important to stress that permutational invariance does not inherently constrain the maximum achievable SRE, as $\mathcal{M}_2^\text{(max)} = N \ln 2$ could still be reached even with permutationally invariant states.
+This bound arises from a flat Pauli spectrum where each Pauli string has an exponentially small weight of $2^{-N}$ over the quantum state---a condition achievable in permutationally invariant states.
+In fact, in the regular regime, we observe that $\mathcal{M}_2$ can scale extensively with $N$ [see, e.g., Fig.~\ref{fig:beta}(e)], demonstrating that this scaling is allowed with permutational invariance as well.
+That said, our results indicate that, in the chaotic regime, the $N$-scaling of its ensemble average over initial states becomes logarithmic in case of unitary dynamics with a classical chaotic limit [see Fig.~\ref{fig:beta}(a,b)].

 Switching on the coupling to the environment ($\gamma\neq 0$), we find $\beta\simeq 0$ when $\gamma\ll h$ [Fig.~\ref{fig:beta}(d)], otherwise it displays a positive plateau in $K$ which is significantly smaller than one.
 Notice that one gets $\delta \mathcal{M}_N \sim N^\beta$ with $\beta>0$ when also $\overline{\langle \mathcal{M}_2\rangle}_{N}\sim N^\beta$, so in these chaotic regions the SRE behaves subextensively.
 On the other hand, when the mean-field dynamics is regular, $\beta$ does not show plateaus, but rather a nontrivial dependence on $K$.
 In particular, it may increase and become close to one, meaning an extensive behavior of the SRE\footnote{Due to finite-size effects, in certain regions a superextensive scaling of the magic can be possible ($\beta > 1$).
 However, the bound $\mathcal{M}_2 < N \ln 2$ tells us that this apparent anomaly is expected to disappear at large $N$.}.
 In certain regions that are characterized by alternating regular and chaotic behaviors [see for instance the rightmost part of Fig.~\ref{fig:beta}(c)], the exponent $\beta$ can be sensitive to this pattern and develop a peak.